 Zero word count briefs, also known as quote for work briefs, require a quote if you are interested in taking it on.
 These briefs will have some additional work needed alongside the word count, such as statistical analysis, data fabrication or even a drawing.

 To come up with a quote, we advise that you consider how many hours you will spend on the piece of work and how much money you would realistically like to earn per hour.
 If you combine the hours and fee, there’s your quote!
-We will then send your quote onto the client.
+We will then send your quote with additional agency fees and costs onto the customer.
 If they accept the quote, you will be alerted of this when the brief is awarded to you.

 For more information about this, and tips on how to quote a suitable fee, please have a look at our article here.